 1. Plastic rattling against plastic

-Sometimes, a gaming keyboard is very loud because there’s a lot of empty space inside the keys.
-Also, if there’s any friction between the plastic pieces, the resulting vibration of the plastic will create sound.
+Sometimes, a gaming keyboard is very loud because there’s a lot of space inside the keys.
+Also, the resulting plastic vibration will create sound if there’s any friction between the plastic pieces.

 If the plastic pieces rattling against each other is an issue in a keyboard of your own, there are a few inexpensive and easy solutions to quiet the sound.